A study found “that websites with a stronger emotional impact produced a greater intent to buy.”

 In addition, be aware of diversity in your visuals.
 Cultural shifts happen within our society.

 Not everyone will be on board with your company’s inclusiveness.
 But don’t let that stop your eCommerce store’s progression.

 General Mills faced negative backlash for featuring an interracial couple in their 2014 Cheerios Super Bowl commercial ad.
-Despite some disapproval, there was also an overwhelming positive response applauding their diversity efforts.
+Despite some disapproval, there was also an overwhelmingly positive response applauding their diversity efforts.